rachellevanger/rachellevanger.com/_posts/2018-2-1-math-persistence-theory.markdown

 categories: math
 ---

-My postgraduate work has continued in the direction of theoretical work in persistent homology and topological data analysis.
+My postgraduate was primarily focued on theoretical work in persistent homology and topological data analysis.

 <div class="math-row">